cpchalk/gpcheckx/README.md

 # Using diagonals to build the correct word acceptor.
-It has been observed that, in nearly every case, the complete set of word differences consists of so called 'diagonal' word differences.
+It has been observed that, in nearly every case, the complete set of word differences of an automatic group consists of so called 'diagonal' word differences.
 If two word differences wd1 and wd2 satisfy the equation wd2=g1^-1wd1g2, for some generators g1, g2, then the word g1^-1wd1 is called a diagonal of wd1.
 This leads